 Not into reading?
 Watch this video!

-The Economist put together data from 1990 until 2012 and found that that longer working hours don’t correlate with higher productivity.
-For example, each year Germans work about 600 hours less than the Greeks, but their productivity is about 70% higher.
-Sounds convincing.
+The Economist put together data from 1990 until 2012 and found that longer working hours don’t correlate with higher productivity.
+For example, Germans work about 600 hours less yearly than the Greeks, but their productivity is 70% higher.

 #4: Employees are unproductive outside the office